taylorthurlow/interaktor/README.md

 #### Before hooks

-Sometimes an interaktor needs to prepare its context before the interaktor is even run.
+Sometimes an interaktor needs to prepare something before the interaktor is even run.
 This can be done with before hooks on the interaktor.

 ```ruby
 before do